kubernetes-sigs/cloud-provider-azure/docs/cloud-provider-config.md

 ### primaryScaleSetName
 If this is set, the Azure cloudprovider will only add nodes from that scale set to the load balancer backend pool.
-If this is not set, and multiple agent pools (scale sets) are used, then the cloudprovider will try to add all nodes to a single backend pool which is forbidden.
+If this is not set, and multiple agent pools (scale sets) are used, then the cloudprovider will try to add all nodes to a single backend pool which is forbidden when using Load Balancer Basic SKU.
-In other words, if you use multiple agent pools (scale sets), you MUST set this field.
+In other words, if you use multiple agent pools (scale sets), and `loadBalancerSku` is set to `basic` you MUST set this field.